Galal-pic/Talented-recruitment-and-skills-analysis-system/README.md

 But we don't stop there.
 We're committed to simplifying the hiring process for businesses as well.
 By providing tailored resumes precisely aligned with their job descriptions, we enhance efficiency and effectiveness in their hiring endeavors.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Introduction

-In this project, we address the needs of two key stakeholders:
+### In this project, we address the needs of two key stakeholders:
 - **Job seeker**, who seeks roles aligned with their skills and desires insights into areas for skill enhancement to secure their dream job
 - **Recruiter**, who aims to procure the most fitting CVs by defining job requirements and essential skills.
-We recommend the most suitable CVs and facilitate effective communication channels between recruiters and potential candidates.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>